gregh3285/OptikEcho/README.md

 - **Feedback** - This input controls the low pass filter in the old loop model.
 This input is on the chopping block.

+### Context Menu

+There are two items.

+- **Loop Model** which model to use.

+- **Dispersion Enabled** set whether is string dispersion enabled.

+- **Hammer Enabled** determines if hammer processing is enabled.  if it is, a hammer pulse is convolved with the exciter waveform.
+The hammer pulse is based upon velocity and frequency.

 ### Caveats and Known Issues

 - I've only tested this under Linux x86_64.